jlangch/venice/doc/readme/embedding.md

 ### Strict Sandbox

-Disables all Java calls and all Venice IO functions
+Prohibits all 'unsafe' functions like Java calls, IO related functions, ... to provide a safe environment for running scripts.

 ```java